MPDR Beamforming for Almost-Cyclostationary Processes: Proposed cMPDR beamformer

-This section presents the proposed cMVDR beamformer.
-The design requires extending the single-band model in \cref{eq:sig_mod_nb} to a multi-band model, in which the received signal is evaluated at multiple, arbitrary frequencies, and the corresponding signal components are highly correlated.
+This section presents the proposed cMPDR beamformer.
+The design extends the single-band model in \cref{eq:sig_mod_nb} to a multi-band model, in which the received signal is evaluated at multiple, arbitrary frequencies, and the corresponding signal components are highly correlated.
 In the following, we refer to these as ``frequency-shifted'' components, since evaluation at arbitrary frequencies is carried out by modulating the time-domain signal prior to the STFT (see \cref{ssec:est_spec_corr_acp}).

-Before introducing the multi-band model, consider the example in \cref{fig:harmonic_components} to provide some intuition on FRESH beamforming.
-A recording of a cello playing a single note with fundamental frequency $f_1\approx\SI{82}{\hertz}$ is first passed through bandpass filters centered at $n\cdot f_1$ for $n=1,2,3$.
-Each filtered component is then modulated down to $f_1$ and passed through a second bandpass filter at $f_1$ to remove any spurious frequencies caused by the modulation.
-This sequence mirrors the processing steps before beamforming (see \cref{fig:cmvdr_scheme}), and the resulting signals are shown in the time domain for visualization.
-The rows in \cref{fig:harmonic_components:cello} display the individual harmonics of the cello, which appear identical up to a scaling and a delay, suggesting that they can be constructively combined by a frequency-shifting beamformer.
-This phenomenon is known in the literature as \emph{spectral redundancy} \cite{adlard_frequency_2000}.
-By contrast, applying the same steps to white noise (\cref{fig:harmonic_components:wgn}) yields waveforms without visible similarities.
+Before introducing the multi-band model, consider the example in \cref{fig:harmonic_components} to build intuition on FRESH beamforming.
+The same cello recording as in \cref{fig:cello_harmonics_deviation} ($f_1\approx\SI{82}{\hertz}$) is used, as musical instrument recordings exhibit high spectral coherence.
+The signal is decomposed into its first three harmonics by bandpass filtering around $n\cdot f_1$ for $n=1,2,3$.
+Each harmonic is then frequency-shifted (down-modulated) to $f_1$ and passed through a second bandpass filter centered at $f_1$.
+The three rows in \cref{fig:harmonic_components} correspond to these processed harmonics ($n=1,2,3$), \ie the signals obtained after downshifting each harmonic to the same frequency.
+This sequence mirrors the processing steps before beamforming (see \cref{fig:cmpdr_scheme}), and the resulting signals are shown in the time domain for visualization.
+For the cello signal (\cref{fig:harmonic_components:cello}), the three downshifted components appear nearly identical up to a scaling and delay, indicating that they can be linearly combined.
+This property is known as \emph{spectral redundancy} \cite{adlard_frequency_2000}.
+By contrast, applying the same steps to white noise (\cref{fig:harmonic_components:wgn}) yields components that exhibit no visible similarity and behave as independent realizations.